Effective as of April 1, 2021.

 In addition, if you sign up for our email list, we may send you an email that includes an embedded image to track open rates or URLs that allow us to track click-rates.

 - Protection against fraud: We have cookies set up to protect us from fraudulent actors making payments through our Sites.

 - Website Performance: Website performance cookies allow us to make our Sites easier and more pleasant to use.
 For example, they may enable us to:

 - Determine how often and where you see our “breaking news” alerts or promotions.

 - Save you time when filling out a form by populating it with information you provided in previous visits.

-If you are visiting our website as a registered user — for example, when you manage your subscriptions for our email lists — we place cookies in your browser that allow our website to recognize that you are logged in.
+- Registration: If you are visiting our Sites as a registered user — for example, when you manage your subscriptions for our email lists — we may place cookies in your browser that allow our Sites to recognize that you are logged in.

-We use analytics tools that place cookies, in order to give us a better understanding of how people engage with our website.
-That in turn allows us to gauge the current performance of Website features, and to develop better content.
-Analytics cookies provide us with information like:
+- Analytics: We may use analytics tools that place cookies in order to give us a better understanding of how people engage with our Sites.
+That in turn allows us to gauge the current performance of website features, and to develop better content.
+Analytics cookies can provide us with information such as: